Shikhar0051/Shoolin-GUI/README.md

 python -m pip install kivy
 ```

+Run the `requirements.txt` file again to install other package dependencies.

 ## Usage

+Run the `Shoolin_GUI.py` file to execute the code.

 It is a simple to use GUI tool.
 It is necessary to provide a specific target or a target file to run the application.
 The output data will be gathered and presented in the output window.
 A navigable button is provided to traverse between the screens.

 ![shoolin_main](https://user-images.githubusercontent.com/48147323/124134435-75bee780-daa0-11eb-9b92-9fa6dedd2b21.png)